tomwolfe/metamorphic-core/CONTRIBUTING.md

 *   After modifying `ROADMAP.json`, run `python scripts/generate_roadmap_md.py` locally to generate the `ROADMAP.md` file and visually inspect the output for any formatting issues or errors.

 ### File Format Considerations
-*   `ROADMAP.md` - see `docs/workflows/markdown_automation.md` for file format and formatting requirements. **The `ROADMAP.md` file is now automatically generated from `ROADMAP.json`.
-DO NOT EDIT THIS FILE DIRECTLY!** All roadmap contributions must be made by editing `ROADMAP.json`.
-See `docs/workflows/markdown_automation.md` for details on the `ROADMAP.json` format and how to contribute to the roadmap.